 If you pay your bill in full each month, the interest rate won’t be applied to your balance.
 However, if you think you may make large purchases and then take several months to pay off the balance, you might wind up paying a lot of interest based on your APR and a different card could be a better fit.

-Discover doesn’t have as much of an international presence as Visa, Mastercard, or American Express, but most major retailers and online stores will accept it in the U.S. The Discover® it Secured card is a secured credit card, which are created for people who have a poor or no credit history and want to build or rebuild their credit.
-They work just like unsecured cards, but require a refundable security deposit when you open the account.
+Discover doesn’t have as much of an international presence as Visa, Mastercard, or American Express, but most major retailers and online stores will accept it in the U.S. The Discover® it Secured is a secured credit card perfect for new immigrants, a type of card that’s created for people who have a poor or no credit history and want to build or rebuild their credit.
+Secured cards work just like unsecured cards, but require a refundable security deposit when you open the account.

 What the card offers: The Discover® it Secured Card is one of the few secured cards that’s part of a rewards program.
 You can earn 2 percent cash back on your first $1,000 worth of combined purchases at gas stations and restaurants each quarter, and earn 1 percent cash back on all other purchases.
 Discover will also double your cash back earnings at the end of the first year.